wandb/docs/docs/guides/integrations/prompts/quickstart.md

 You can also set the `entity` argument in `wandb.init` if logging to a W&B Team.

 ### 2. Log to a Trace
-Now we will query OpenAI times and log the results to a W&B Trace.
-We will log the inputs and outputs, start and end times, whether the OpenAI call was successful, the token usage, and additional metadata.
+Next, you'll query OpenAI and log the results to a W&B Trace.
+You'll log the inputs and outputs, start and end times, whether the OpenAI call was successful, token usage, and additional metadata.

 You can see the full description of the arguments to the Trace class [here](https://github.com/wandb/wandb/blob/653015a014281f45770aaf43627f64d9c4f04a32/wandb/sdk/data_types/trace_tree.py#L166).